eryktr/iwsoj/iwsoj/docs/source/users.serializers.rst

 |
 | User_Serializer and Meta from file **user_serializer.py** are very important classes in our project.
 |
-| Thanks to the functions in these classes, we can check create and safe a new user.
+| Thanks to the functions in these classes, we can check creating and saving a new user.
 |
 | Before the registration UniqueValidator checks if the e-mail address matches the corresponding regular expression.